s-jiang/project-3-understanding-user-behavior/.ipynb_checkpoints/proj3_report-checkpoint.md

 ```

 Knowing the answer to this question may tell us that we should pursue making more community oriented actions in our mobile game that are similar to join_guild if we want to maximize this kind of user behavior.

+From here, we can conduct more queries to understand user behavior, but, since this data is generated and not representative of actual user interaction, there aren't too many insights to gain.
+With real streamed data, we can do many other SQL queries to understand our data.

+To finish, we can exit Presto with `CTRL + D`, and for each running terminal we can exit scripts with `CTRL + C`.
+Finally, to tear down the entire pipeline we use `docker-compose down`.

 ---